gammu/gammu/readme.txt

    9.Sony Ericsson

      Tested with T310 (or rather T300 with R3B firmware from T310)

+  10.Samsung

+     Experimental support for Samsung AT extensions (ringtones and logos).
+     Pictures are GIF format only.
+Tested with S300.
 -------------------------------------------------------------------------------
 Q. How to report bugs ?